UKCESS Key Findings Infographic (updated May 2016)

 UK Commission’s Employer Skills Survey 2015: England Findings

-We can help you with this – contact us and we’ll see what we can do
+We can help you with this – Contact Us by Email and we’ll see what we can do

 If you are unsure it can be a good idea to keep your options open when choosing subjects and moving onto next steps.